axules/js-split/README.md

 ## What is it?

-It is simple function which gets Object (or Array, or String) and returns parts of this.
+It is simple function that gets Object (or Array, or String) and returns parts of this.

 ## Installation

 ```
-npm install --save deep-mutation
+npm install --save js-split
 ```

 # How it works?